 Alongside EOS, Federated Hermes' engagement and stewardship service, we are engaging with Freeport McMoRan on its environmental and human rights due diligence to ensure the company adopts best practice approaches across its mining portfolio as well as continuing our engagement on climate change (see box below).
 The company has now committed to undertaking a human rights impact assessment at its Grasberg mine in Indonesia which we welcome.
-We are also engaging with Press Metal on embedding a health and safety culture, responsible sourcing and a climate change strategy.
+We are also engaging with the Malaysian aluminium company on embedding a health and safety culture, responsible sourcing and a climate change strategy.

-Freeport-McMoRan - Climate change engagement
+A US copper mining company - Climate change engagement

-In 2018, we encouraged Freeport-McMoRan to report in line with the Task Force on Climate Related Financial Disclosures (TCFD).
+In 2018, we encouraged a US copper mining holding to report in line with the Task Force on Climate Related Financial Disclosures (TCFD).
 We raised the request in a call with the sustainability team and reiterated our position in subsequent meetings.
 In 2019, the company began mapping its sustainability report to relevant TCFD indicators.
 In 2020, the company published its first climate change report which established Scope 1 and 2 emissions intensity-reduction targets for the Americas and in which it committed to aligning future climate-related financial disclosures with the TCFD.